jrdennisoss/dosboxrm/README.md

 * `enabled`        -- Enables/disables the ReelMagic emulator.
 By default this is `true`
 * `alwaysresident` -- This forces `FMPDRV.EXE` to always be loaded.
 By default this is `false`
-* `vgadup5hack`    -- Hack to duplicate every 5th VGA line to help give output a 4:3 ratio.
+* `vgadup5hack`    -- Duplicate every 5th VGA line to help give output a 4:3 ratio.
 By default this is `false`

 For example: